GerritCodeReview/plugins_codemirror-editor/README.md

 You will need `polymer-bridges` which is a submodule you can clone from: https://gerrit-review.googlesource.com/admin/repos/polymer-bridges

-As polymer 3 no longer support `Polymer.importHref` anymore, Gerrit still supports through a custom implementation, the implementation is copied here for testing purpose (`test/import-href.js`).
+As polymer 3 no longer support `Polymer.importHref` anymore, this plugin still supports it through a custom implementation in `gr-editor.js`.

 ## Test plugin on Gerrit